 - Conceptualise a data mining solution to a practical problem.

-- Introduction, basic concepts and motivation.
+- Introduction to machine learning, basic concepts and motivation.

-- Data pre-processing: handling missing values, basic data transformations.
+- Data pre-processing and basic data transformations.

 - Ensemble methods: boosting, bagging & random forests.